quicwg/multipath/draft-ietf-quic-multipath.md

 ## Computing Path RTT {#compute-rtt}

 PATH_ACK frames indicate which path the acknowledged packets were sent on, but they could be received through any open path.
-If successive acknowledgements are received on different paths, the measured RTT samples can fluctuate widely, which could result in poor performance depending, e.g., on the used connection control.
+If successive acknowledgments are received on different paths, the measured RTT samples can fluctuate widely, which could result in poor performance depending, e.g., on the used connection control.

 Congestion control state as defined in {{QUIC-RECOVERY}} is kept per path ID.
-However, depending on which path acknowledgements are sent, the actual RTT of a path cannot be calculated or might not be the right value to be used.
+However, depending on which path acknowledgments are sent, the actual RTT of a path cannot be calculated or might not be the right value to be used.

-Instead of using the real RTT of a path, it is recommended to consider the sum of two one-way delays: the delay on the packet sending path and the delay on the return path chosen for the acknowledgements.
+Instead of using the real RTT of a path, it is recommended to consider the sum of two one-way delays: the delay on the packet sending path and the delay on the return path chosen for the acknowledgments.
 When different paths have different characteristics, the delays can vary widely.
 Consider for example a multipath transmission using both a terrestrial path, with a latency of 50ms in each direction, and a geostationary satellite path, with a latency of 300ms in each direction.
-The sum of the two one-way delays will depend on the combination of paths used for the packet transmission and the acknowledgement transmission, as shown in {{fig-example-ack-delay}}.
+The sum of the two one-way delays will depend on the combination of paths used for the packet transmission and the acknowledgment transmission, as shown in {{fig-example-ack-delay}}.

 ACK Path \ Data path         | Terrestrial   | Satellite